Manufacturing

 Top tasks transforming:

-• Cross-functional coordination (human leadership)
+• Cross-functional coordination (human leadership across engineering, ops, and quality teams)

 Procurement Specialist